ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 {{< codeImg saveWithParcelableComponent.png >}}

 {{< hint info >}}
-You could reference the short source code to customize functions to save values of which the types are common but not directly savable.
+You could reference the short source code of `saveMutable...` to customize functions to save values of which the types are common but not directly savable.
 {{< /hint >}}

 ## observe